Without effective, strategic user onboarding, here’s what happens:

 To increase engagement and retention, you’ve got to make use of multiple channels, because users now consume information in many places, and have different preferences for learning styles.

-And ideally this multichannel experience should be as consisteny and synchronized as possible.
+Ideally, the multichannel user onboarding experience should be as consistent and synchronized as possible.
 To do this, architect your users' journeys and evaluate what information you need to provide at which point, and what the best channel for this is.

 There are many different channels that you can use to create the user onboarding experience:

-Email - Your email autoresponder for new sign ups should guide users towards the Aha moment and initially help them understand where they can turn for help.
+Your email autoresponder for new signups should guide users towards the Aha moment and initially help them understand where they can turn for help.
 Later emails can provide additional resources to cater to many learning styles, and behavior-based emails can be used to reduce churn.

-The email below is part of the first autoresponder sequence new Chameleon users recieve.
+The email below is part of the first autoresponder sequence new Chameleon users receive.
 It helps users become successful by teaching them how to get the most impact with their product tours.

-Webinars - SEMrush has really mastered their user onboarding webinars.
+SEMrush has really mastered its user onboarding webinars.
 Their “101” webinars help new users understand how to use the platform, while their high-level SEO webinars increase user engagement over time, enforce their brand authority, and help push out content that brings in new users looking for professional development content.

 There are very few companies who do this well, but every single SaaS platform has the opportunity to create beginning tutorials and professional development content geared towards their unique users.

-Personalized training - Demo request, anyone?
+Demo request, anyone?
 Especially for complicated B2B products, many users won’t take the time to move their business processes over without a personalized demo showing them exactly why they should.
-If many of your users are confused or if your Aha moment takes more than a couple hours to discover, you absolutely need to offer 1:1 training.
+If any of your users are confused or if your Aha moment takes more than a couple of hours to discover, you absolutely need to offer 1:1 training.

-Documentation - Only highly motivated new users will pour through your training docs to learn how to use your platform.
-But remember, user onboarding is a long term process, and written documentation and help centers are very valuable for experienced, engaged users.
+Only highly motivated new users will pour through your training docs to learn how to use your platform.
+But remember, user onboarding is a long-term process, and written documentation and help centers are very valuable for experienced, engaged users.

-Comprehensive documentation can also help reduce user anxiety.
-This example below from Chargebee demonstrates a powerful piece of onboarding content that clearly outlines the steps a user needs to take to suceed:
+A comprehensive documentation can also help reduce user anxiety.
+This example below from Chargebee demonstrates a powerful piece of onboarding content that clearly outlines the steps a user needs to take to succeed:

 Behavior-based user onboarding is incredibly valuable.